jindongwang/transferlearning/code/README.md

 # code_transfer_learning

-*Transfer learning toolbox; some useful transfer learning and domain adaptation codes*
+*Some useful transfer learning and domain adaptation codes*

 > It is a waste of time looking for the codes from others.
 So I **clean** and **reimplement** them here in a way that you can **easily understand** and use.
 The following are some of the popular transfer learning (domain adaptation) methods in recent years, and I know most of them will be chosen to compare with your own method.